 Wilbur Ross is a private equity investor.

 Peter Navarro is a UC-Irvine business professor and author of stock market classics like “If It’s Raining in Brazil, Buy Starbucks.”
-He is a Trump policy adviser.
+He is a member of the Trump transition team.